Seoltóir Na Gaillimhe (Galway Sailor)

 — Educational Passages (@miniboats) June 3, 2021

-This is the first of five miniboats to be launched from the iFADO Project (Innovation in the Framework of the Atlantic Deep Ocean).
+This is the first of five miniboats to be built and launched in collaboration with the iFADO Project (Innovation in the Framework of the Atlantic Deep Ocean).